AdobeDocs/mix-modeler.en/help/models/overview.md

 ### Model insights

-Model insights is only available on successfully trained models.
-To view insights of a model:
+The model insights functionality is only available on successfully trained models.
+To view the insights of a model:

    1. Select ![](/help/assets//icons/FileData.svg) **[!UICONTROL Models]** from the left rail.